Banana1530/MoMA-test-solution/README.md

 ## 2.2 The effect of penalty parameters

+As the first demonstration, I recover the first signal (the black one in the above picture) from the mixed signal.

 I use a simple nested loop to see how the algorithm behaves in recovering signal.
 Smooth and sparse penalty on both u and v are set equal.
 Smooth penalty level ranges in 0.1, 1, 10, 50 and sparse penalty lever in1,3,5,7.

 ```r